Takizawa Bakin: Life as an author

 In 1793 Bakin married Aida Ohyaku, a widow and owner of a footwear shop, mainly for financial reasons.
 Ohyaku gave Bakin four children during their marriage: three daughters; Osaki (1794-1854), Oyū (1796-?) and Okuwa (1800-?), and one son, Sōhaku (1798-1835).
 Bakin helped with the shop until the death of his mother-in-law in 1795 when he acquired time to write more regularly.
 In 1796, he published his first yomihon Takao senjimon (高尾船字文) and his works spread to Kyoto and Osaka, earning him nationwide acclaim.
 He had eleven other works published in 1797, setting a pace of about ten books per year until 1802.
 If he wrote a story he didn't enjoy, he would sign it "Kairaishi, disciple of Kyokutei Bakin" causing other aspiring authors to seek out this fictional disciple.

-In 1800 Bakin embarked on a walking tours and his experiences would play pivotal roles in both his life and writing.
+In 1800 Bakin embarked on a walking tour and his experiences would play pivotal roles in both his life and writing.
 The first tour lasted two months and provided him with several historical locations that would appear in his works.
 During this trip he also fully resolved to restore his family position using his writing.

 A second walking tour in 1802 lasted three months and was a tour along the Tōkaidō Post Road.
 On this tour, Bakin visited many places that would appear in his future work.
 He also encountered people of various social standing and professions.
 His travels coincided with extensive flooding across the nation.
 Bakin witnessed recent destruction and displaced peoples all along the road.
 These encounters and experiences made their way into Bakin's novels and lent them an honesty that would make his works popular through the entire social strata of Japan.

 From 1803 to 1813, Bakin published thirty historical novels, marking the beginning of his full career as a professional writer.
 Several of these works were adapted to various forms of theater across Japan.
 By 1810 Bakin was making a comfortable living as a writer, exceeding the stipend that had been allotted to his family while they served under Matsudaira and he was considered the preeminent author of historical novels.